gvwilson/sensibleadventures/nardica/nardica.md

 "When I what?
 I'm not---will you stop pestering me, woman?"
 He shrugged Aunt Naggie's cautioning hand off his shoulder angrily.
-"I'm not talkin' to the governor about this!
+"I'm not talkin' to th' governor!
 I was hired for a job,
 plain an' simple.
 I just want paid an' then I'm done with it."